Buying my home

 For information on mortgages and insurance you should seek your own independent advice.
 You can get free and impartial advice money advice from the Money Advice Service.
 The website has a mortgage calculator to estimate your monthly mortgage payments.

 Please make sure that Right to Acquire is right for you before applying.
 Making a Right to Acquire application is a formal notice and we will incur the cost of a valuation, even if you don’t go ahead.
-If at any time after you have applied you decide to withdraw, please email or write to let us know so we can close your application.
+If at any time after you've applied you decide to withdraw, please email or write to let us know so we can close your application.